fanartie/arthur-do-it-right/redux-1/index.md

 ![](redux-2.gif)

-### _We should NOT reload the whole "Main" when clicking on single person!_
+### _We should NOT reload the whole "Main" when clicking on a single person!_

-How to fix it? if we really want to reference the initState "list" at the "Main".
+How to fix it?
+If we want to reference the initState "list" at the "Main".

 Simply use "store.getState()" to load the data.

-We should avoid using the "Main(root)" as an observer, because any update to the root may force rendering all the children.
+We should avoid using the "Main(root)" as an observer because any update to the root may force rendering all the children.

 ```jsx
 import store from '../../store';